 University of Law

-The University of Law (formerly titled “the College of Law”) is the UK’s leading provider of legal education and training to individual students and law firms.
+Provider of legal education and training to individual students and law firms

 In November 2012 Montagu Private Equity completed the acquisition of The University of Law from a Royal Charter Charity for c.£180m, in partnership with management.
 The proceeds of the transaction have been used to create the Legal Education Foundation - a charitable fund that will promote the advancement of legal education and the study of law for future generations of students.